loujaybee/digitalproductdegree-docs/docs/1-intro/motivation.md

 # Motivation

-Just in case you were wondering: Why bother writing The Digital Product Degree?
+The why for Digital Product Degree.

-## Reason 1: Because I feel I have to
+## Reason 1: Because I can't not

 Many writers talk about writing a book because you have a demon inside of you.
 This book is my version of that demon.
+It's a challenge to the writer to take all the competing ideas that float around in their heads and to get it onto paper in a coherent way.
+And then to walk away and say "Right, it's there, it's done".

-I need to get the idea out on paper to say "Right, it's there, it's done".
-It's an odd motivation, but it's very compelling.
+In other words: I can't _not_ write it.

 ## Reason 2: To help others (and answer questions)